freesky-edward/blogclub/tech/post/2017-11-10-How-to-protect-the-pods-in-kubernetes-cluster-with-Karbor.md

 ![karbor-logo](https://wiki.openstack.org/w/images/e/e7/OpenStack_Project_Karbor.png)

-The karbor provide a plug-in mechanism to integrate and orchestrate existing vendor and open source resources protection solutions.The kubernetes cluster can run on openstack instances using Openstack cloud provider, the pods can be created with persistent volumes provided by Cinder.
+The karbor provides a plug-in mechanism to integrate and orchestrate existing vendor and open source resources protection solutions.
+The kubernetes cluster can run on openstack instances using Openstack cloud provider, the pods can be created with persistent volumes provided by Cinder.

 When we want to get the pods from the kubernetes in Karbor, we need define a new resoure type 'OS::Kubernetes::Pod'.
 We need develop a new protectable plugin for this resource type.
 The volumes provided by Cinder can be mounted to the pod.
-We can say the mounted vloumes are the sub-resources of this pod in Karbor.
+We can say the mounted volumes are the sub-resources of this pod in Karbor.
 We can define the dependency between the pod and volume protectables in the default distribution of Karbor.

 When we want to protect the pod of the kubernetes, we need develop a new protection plugin for the reouse type 'OS::Kubernetes::Pod'.
 In this plugin, the configurations and metadata in etcd service about the pods can be backuped and restored.
 We have the protection plugins about the volume in Karbor already.
 We don't need develop a new plugin to protect the mounted volumes of the pod.